A spirit who took his own life is restless with self-blame and

 Spirit of James Stokes

 Described as being disgruntled, and rigid.
 He is an unhappy, restless soul perhaps seeking the peace he once had here.

 He has been seen wandering around the upstairs and downstairs in his white coat, in a restless mood, sometimes going through walls; not very happy.

 Spirit of James Stokes shows his displeasure with the staff; either because he doesn’t like having his home fully commercialized, and so crowded with people, or he perhaps thinks the staff doesn’t do a good enough job.(The Curtis Inn, CT * The Bullock Hotel, SD)

 He has shaken unsuspecting staff and shoved them out of the way as well.

 Spirit of Josefa

-Gentle and pleasant entity.
+She is a gentile and pleasant entity.

 Spirit of Hattie

-While she still enjoys her home, she welcomes having an upscale restaurant, event venue in her cherished home.
+While she still enjoys her home, she welcomes having an upscale restaurant, and event venue in her cherished home.
 She loved events and parties while alive.